port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/aggregation-property.md

 :::tip
 For example - If you have a microservice blueprint, with related Alert blueprint, you can define a rule that will check if the number of open CRITICAL and HIGH alerts that are related to each microservice is greater than 0.
 :::

+## When to use Aggregation Properties

+Aggregation property ideally will be defined on blueprints which are in the **higher abstraction level** in your catalog.

+Those blueprints are usually the ones that are **related to many other blueprints** in your catalog, and therefore, they are the ones that can benefit the most from aggregation properties.

 ## Specification